 History of Insurance in India started from the prehistoric period as Insurance in its primitive form has been known to exist from as back as 3000 BC.
-Various civilizations were known to practising the basic concept of insurance – pooling and sharing in an un organized manner.
+Various civilizations were known for practicing the basic concept of insurance – pooling and sharing in an unorganized manner.

 History of Insurance in modern India

-Modern Insurance in India began around 1800 AD with agencies of foreign insurance starting marine Insurance business.
-Some Important milestones in the insurance history of is listed below.
+Modern Insurance in India began around 1800 AD with agencies of foreign insurance starting a marine Insurance business.
+Some Important milestones in insurance history are listed below.

 - 1818: Oriental Life Insurance Company, the first life insurance company on Indian soil started functioning.